pgupta56/docs/docs/k8s/core-concepts.md

 ```

-## Basic understanding of NetworkPolicies
-## PersistentVolumeClaims for storage
+## Voluments and PersistentVolumeClaims for storage